-- Update our understanding of the Group's process and controls to ensure compliance with debt covenants: - Inspect significant debt agreements to understand their terms and conditions; - Obtain the Group's calculation of the covenant ratios of the major financing facilities, checking their mathematical accuracy and assessing compliance with the provisions of the respective debt agreements; - Evaluate the memorandum prepared by management in support of the use of the going concern assumption for the preparation of the consolidated financial statements as of 31 December 2017, despite the ongoing refinancing negotiations with the banks at the date of issuance of the consolidated financial statements; - Evaluate the adequacy of the relevant disclosures in the consolidated financial statements.
+- Update our understanding of the Group's process and controls to ensure compliance with debt covenants; - Inspect significant debt agreements to understand their terms and conditions; - Obtain the Group's calculation of the covenant ratios of the major financing facilities, checking their mathematical accuracy and assessing compliance with the provisions of the respective debt agreements; - Evaluate the memorandum prepared management in support of the use of the going concern assumption for the preparation of the consolidated financial statements as of 31 December 2017, despite the ongoing refinancing negotiations with the banks at the date of issuance of the consolidated financial statements; - Evaluate the adequacy of the relevant disclosures in the consolidated financial statements.

-Board of directors' responsibilities for the preparation of the consolidated financial statements
+Board of directors' responsibilities for the preparation of the consolidated financial statements determines, is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-The board of directors is responsible for the preparation of these consolidated financial statements that give a true and fair view in accordance with International Financial Reporting Standards as adopted by the European Union, and with the legal and regulatory requirements applicable in Belgium, and for such internal control as board of directors determines, is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+The board of directors is responsible for the preparation of these consolidated financial statements that give a true and fair view in accordance with International Financial Reporting Standards as adopted by the European Union, and with the legal and regulatory requirements applicable in Belgium, and for such internal control as board of directors